 Packing Things for Moving

-But before you start putting everything in boxes, ask yourself what items will fit well in your new location, what items you no longer use, which one is broken, and which one you will bring with you.
+Packing is always a hassle.
+That is the reality.
+However, it doesn’t always have to be.
+You just have to prepare and plan everything in advance.
+Before you start putting everything in boxes, ask yourself what items will fit well in your new location, what items you no longer use, which one is broken, and which ones you will want to bring with you.

-Make a list of all of the packing supplies needed:
+1. Make a list of all of the packing supplies needed

 - Padding and bubble wraps